 Born in Islington, John became a member of Islington Boat Club within weeks of it opening.

 That led to a lifelong involvement in outdoor pursuits including canoeing, kayaking, rock climbing, hill walking, sailing and mountain biking.
 Working in a variety of roles within the industry from instructor and coach in multiple activities to CEO for a trust delivering outdoor experiences to young people, John is currently Paddlesport Manager at a London based centre, working for a social enterprise.

 Having started at IBC he is happy to support them through being a Trustee, knowing the positive impact that it had on his inner city life.
 John now spends his spare time sea kayaking and printmaking.

 Fryderyk is an English-qualified solicitor with a broad range of commercial experience focusing on competition law.
 He became a trustee in 2019 primarily to advise the club on all legal aspects of its day to day activities on a pro bono basis.

-Originally from Poland, Fryderyk enjoys living with his family in North London and is keen on helping the local community and supporting various local initiatives.
+Originally from Poland, Fryderyk enjoys living in North London and is keen on helping the local community and supporting various local initiatives.
 Outside of work and volunteering, Fryderyk is an enthusiast of sport, travelling and cats.